Best Places to Relax in Malaysia for Travelers

 One of Malaysia’s best-known and most iconic cultural attractions, Sarawak Cultural Village is a unique award-winning living museum offering an exciting and informative introduction to local cultures and lifestyles.

-Nine authentic replica buildings representing every major ethnic group in Sarawak found on this 17-acre site.
+Nine authentic replica buildings representing every major ethnic group in Sarawak were found on this 17-acre site.

-Batu Caves in Selangor is Malaysia’s most revered religious destination with a beautiful temple built in the caves of a limestone hill.
-Thaipusam is one of the most extravagant Hindu festivals and up to a million devotees flock to pay respects to the Hindu deity Lord Murugan – not to be missed if you are visiting Malaysia for the first time.
+Up to a million devotees flock to pay respects to the Hindu deity Lord Murugan – not to be missed if you visit Malaysia for the first time.

-As a tourist destination, friends groups and family love to visit to enjoy the cold temperatures, tea plantations, and a wide variety of vegetables and strawberries grown here.
+As a tourist destination, friends and family love to visit to enjoy the cold temperatures, tea plantations, and many vegetables and strawberries grown here.

-Taman Negara is a vast national park in Pahang marked by some of the most abundant flora and fauna in the world.
+Taman Negara is a vast national park in Pahang marked by some of the world’s most abundant flora and fauna.